jortizDS/EnrollmentVisualizations/README.md

 - In Summer 2010, a new race/ethnicity classification system was adopted.

-- Starting in Fall 2020, data on Underrepresented Minorities (URM) was introduced.
+- In Fall 2020, data on Underrepresented Minorities (URM) was introduced.

 These changes are reflected in the dashboard, which supports dynamic exploration across this full time range.